Canned Analysis for Scaling Studies

 Directory of ramble workspace.

-Optional: Filters only top n longest time entries to
+--top-n-regions N Filters only top N largest metric entries to be

 --chart-title CHART_TITLE